 If you want to learn more, or want us to cover a specific topic, then reach out today!

-Neuromarkers are the very foundation of what we do at IDUN and without fully understanding and utilising our learnings from them, the Guardian would just simply be a cool pair of ear buds.
+Neuromarkers are the very foundation of what we do at IDUN and without fully understanding and utilizing our learnings from them, the Guardian would just simply be a cool pair of ear buds.
 But what exactly are neuromarkers and how do we use them on a day-to-day basis?

 Simply put, a neuromarker is a biological activation pattern produced by the brain.
 We can detect these neuromarkers with the help of electroencephalography (EEG) which records electrical signals from the brain and visualises the oscillations we all recognise today as brain waves.
 With this data, neuroscientists such as myself can interpret the signals and deduce what an individual is doing, perceiving, feeling, and – at least to a certain degree – thinking.
 This can include seemingly small actions such as someone closing their eyes, but it can also help detect complex activity such as REM sleep and neurological disorders.